sakibweb/PHDB/README.md

 # PHDB
-### PHDB is a PHP Database Management Library
+### PHDB: PHP Database Management Library
-PHDB is a library for basic database management operations in PHP applications.
-It provides simple and convenient methods for connecting to a database, performing CRUD operations, executing queries, and managing database tables.
+PHDB is a PHP library for basic database management operations.
+It offers convenient methods to connect to a database, perform CRUD operations, execute queries, and manage database tables.
+This library aims to provide ease of use and flexibility for database interaction in PHP applications.

 # Features
 * Connect: Establish a connection to the database.
+* Disconnect: Close the database connection.
+* Query: Execute a SQL query and return the resulting mysqli_result.
-* Add: Insert a new record into the database.
+* Insert: Insert a record into the database.
 * Update: Update records in the database.
 * Delete: Delete records from the database.
-* Select: Retrieve records from the database.
+* Select: Retrieve records from the database based on specified conditions.
 * Specific Select: Perform a specific selection from the database.
 * Get Value: Retrieve a single value from the database.
 * Get Specific Value: Retrieve a specific value from the database.